CodingMarkus/Epistaro/doc/dev/CStyleGuide.md

 Indent every case as well as every case body.
 Always use { and }, unless the statement fits a single line and doesn't require new stack variables.

 Each case must end with break, return, or goto.
-If fallthrough is intended, it must be documented with a comment.
+If fallthrough is intended, it must be documented with a comment, unless using a fallthrough statement is already required.

 Examples: